ZijieJin/scFusion/README.md

 scFusion is a computational pipeline for detecting gene fusions at single-cell resolution. scFusion works on Linux/Mac OS.
 If you have any questions related to scFusion, please visit https://github.com/ZijieJin/scFusion and post them on the *Issues* page or email me: jinzijie@pku.edu.cn

-## Announcement

-A new version will be released soon!
-We will make it easy to use.

 ## Software Prerequisite

 The software below should be in your PATH. **(They can be installed by conda and pip)**